-Dragoneer Funding LLC ("Dragoneer Funding"), a newly formed Delaware limited liability company which has received commitments from one or more funds affiliated with Dragoneer Investment Group, LLC and is an affiliate of our sponsor, will enter into a forward purchase agreement with us that will provide for the purchase of an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate purchase price of \$150,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
-In addition, entities managed by or associated with Willett Advisors LLC (the "Willett Purchasers") will enter into a forward purchase agreement with us that will provide for the purchase of an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate purchase price of \$25,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
+Dragoneer Funding LLC ("Dragoneer Funding"), a newly formed Delaware limited liability company which has received commitments from one or more funds affiliated with Dragoneer Investment Group, LLC and is an affiliate of our sponsor, will enter into a forward purchase agreement with us that will provide for the purchase of an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-fifth of one warrant to purchase one Class A ordinary share, or a forward purchase price of \$150,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
+In addition, entities managed by or associated with Willett Advisors LLC (the "Willett Purchasers") will enter into a forward purchase agreement with us that will provide for the purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate purchase share, and one-fifth of one warrant to purchase one Class A ordinary share, or a forward purchase agreement with us that will provide for the purchase of an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-fifth of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate purchase price of \$25,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
 The obligations under the forward purchase agreements will not depend on whether any Class A ordinary shares are redeemed by our public shareholders.
-The forward purchase shares and forward purchase warrants will be identical to the Class A ordinary shares are redeemed by our public shareholders.
-The forward purchase shares and forward purchase warrants will be identical to the Class A ordinary shares and warrants, respectively, included in the units being sold in this offering, except that they will be subject to certain registration rights, as described herein.
+The forward purchase shares and forward purchase warrants, respectively, included in the units being sold in this offering, except that they will be subject to certain registration rights, as described herein.

 Our initial shareholders currently owns 17,250,000 Class B ordinary shares, up to 2,250,000 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised.
 The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof as described herein.
-Prior to our initial business combination, only holders of our Class B ordinary shares will be entitled to vote on the appointment of directors.
+Prior to our initial business combination, only holders of class B ordinary shares will be entitled to vote on the appointment of directors.
 On any other matter submitted to a vote of our shareholders, holders of the Class B ordinary shares and holders of the Class A ordinary shares will vote together as a single class, except that in a vote to continue the Company in a jurisdiction outside the Cayman Islands, holders of Class B ordinary shares will have ten votes per share and holders of Class A ordinary shares will have one vote per share, and except as required by law or the applicable rules of the New York Stock Exchange, or the "NYSE," then in effect.

 Currently, there is no public market for our securities.
 We have applied to have our units listed on the NYSE under the symbol "DGNR.U."
-We expect that the Class A ordinary shares and warrants comprising the units will begin separate trading on the NYSE under the symbols "DGNR" and "DGNR WS," respectively, on the 52nd day following the date of this prospectus unless the underwriters permit earlier separate trading and we have satisfied certain conditions
+We expect that the Class A ordinary shares and warrants comprising the units will begin separate trading on the NYSE under the symbols "DGNR" and "DGNR WS," respectively, on the 52nd day following the date of this prospectus unless the underwriters permit earlier separate trading and we have satisfied certain conditions.